 • 4J.
 Conflict Management

-At the end of 2023 Orapa assessed against all fourteen applicable requirements of Social Way 3.0 and the results of the assessment were incorporated into the site’s 2024 transition plan.
+At the end of 2023 and 2024 Orapa was assessed against all fourteen applicable requirements of Social Way 3.0 and the results of the assessment were incorporated into the site’s transition plans for subsequent years.

 FOCUSING ON PEOPLE